 Yeah, that’s a vintage post-WWII Range Rover Series 2 88.
 It came standard with 4×4.
-The model improved for a couple of decades shedding numerous names.
-The Truck is part Bronco, part Thing, part Willy, part FJ, and at the same time none of them as it predates all.
+The model improved for a couple of decades, shedding numerous names.
+The Truck is part Bronco, part Thing, part Willy, part FJ, and at the same time, none of them as it predates all.
 Production started in 1958.
 Give the Brits credit for doing something stylish for a change.

 I thought long and hard about this one.
 Is it worth it to put this POS on this list?
 Yes.
 Yes, it is.
 The Hummer H2 was an eyesore then and a cold sore now.
 In the wake of gas price surges, the H2 was the soccer mom and rapper’s dream.

 This render is amazing.
-Yeah, yeah, yeah its too good to be true.
-But this COULD happen according to rumors. well, so much for safety concerns.
-Avoid freeways and you should be good?
+Yeah, yeah, yeah, it’s too good to be true.
+But this COULD happen according to rumors.
+Well, so much for safety concerns.
+Avoid freeways, and you should be good?

-The turbo diesel 62 horsepower seems impressive at first but given its curb weight of 3,035 lbs, it’s going to need all 144 ft/lbs of torque.
-Throw a couple of hefty linebackers in there and some gear you’re looking at 3,800 lbs out the door.
+The turbo diesel’s 62 horsepower seems impressive initially, but given its curb weight of 3,035 lbs, it will need all 144 ft-lbs of torque.
+Throw a few hefty linebackers in there and some gear you’re looking at 3,800 lbs out the door.

 Priced at a modest $16,599, you have to decide whether you want yours in red, white, or blue.